Mandating Less Tailpipe Pollution

 LEZs, such as those in London and Paris, are roads where ICE vehicles are still allowed for the most part, but tailpipe emissions are highly regulated.
 European emission standards for vehicles are strictly enforced in LEZs.

-In some cases, roads in a ZEZ are simply transformed into pedestrian and cycling zones, and vehicles are simply no longer permitted.
-In some cases, electric transit is a part of a ZEZ - electric and hydrogen buses, electric trams, and other electric light rail are still allowed.
+In some cities, roads in a ZEZ are transformed into pedestrian and cycling zones, and vehicles are simply no longer permitted.
+In other cities, electric transit is part of a ZEZ - EVs, electric and hydrogen buses, electric trams, and other electric light rail are still allowed.
+(ZEZ technically allow for EVs and hydrogen fuel cell vehicles, unless all vehicles are specifically forbidden).

 Copenhagen has pedestrian and cycling-only zones that have existed for decades.
-London's Square Mile is also aiming to have a ZEZ.
+London's Square Mile also has a ZEZ.
 Additionally, the entire countries of Denmark and the United Kingdom (as well as a handful of other European countries) are planning on banning the sale of ICE cars by 2030.
 Norway has an even more ambitious goal - banning new ICE car sales by 2025.

-EV-only/ pedestrian/ cycling/ zero-emission zones are popping up in:
+EV-only/ pedestrian-only/ cycling-only/ zero-emission zones are popping up in:

 - - Amsterdam (cycling, pedestrian, and/ or zero-emission mass transit zones on certain roads already in place, announced citywide ICE ban in 2019, older diesel cars target year - 2020, ICE buses - 2022, all ICE vehicles - 2030)